Adrivero/CppUtilityLibrary/README.md

 INSTALLATION

-It's very simple, just copy it onto your cpp project!.
+Just copy it onto your cpp project!.
 No linker/compiler configuration needed.